BareTuna/breeze-cursors-for-inkscape/README.md

 ### Installation overview
 1. Navigate to where Inkscape looks for a `cursors` folder (see below)
 2. If a `cursors` folder already exists, rename it to something else
-3. Download the `cursors` folder from the files up above, and extract it into the same folder where the old `cursors` folder was
+3. Download the `cursors` folder and extract it into the same folder where the old `cursors` folder was
 4. Open Inkscape, switch to another tool and back, and Inkscape will automatically update the cursors like magic :sparkles:

 For detailed help, follow the instructions below :)